Relay for Casinos: Now with AI-Powered Channel Scanning. Hear the threat, not the noise.

 Send instant panic alert to responders

-After pressing the central push-to-talk button on the radio 5+ times, an alert is sent to a designated responder in real-time.
+After pressing the central push-to-talk button on the radio 5+ times, the device sends an alert to a designated responder in real-time.
 This could be a manager on-site/nearby or an identified person who handles panic alerts, like a security guard.

 Provides accurate location